 The weather is heating up, and so can your social media!
 Show off how you and your employees may be planning to have fun in the sun.
 This could include twists like outdoor meetings or walking and biking to work.
 Take plenty of photos of any outdoor activities you may do to share with your followers.
 You might even inspire your followers to get outside too—causing them to tag you back on their “fun in the sun” posts.

+Think of this May social media idea as the same process you’d take when updating your local listings.
 Is there anything important you want your followers to know about your business over the next few months?
 Use your May social media posts as an opportunity to frame up any key product promotions for the summer.
 You could even start to plan a “summer showcase” event you can host later in the season, but create buzz about it now.

 This is an easy spin on anything you may want to position differently for the summer.
 For example, you may tease an upcoming summer offer with a post that reminds followers to check their feeds later for your “summer showcase” highlights.